Tendus/SomeUnityAddressableManager/README.md

 # SomeUnityAddressableManager
-It's just some Addressable Manager for the Unity Game Engine
+It's just some Addressable Manager for the Unity Game Engine.
+This is essentially a rewrite of a similar Addressable Manager I created for a former project to act as a code sample of my work.
+The goal of this project specifically is to create an extendable manager to help simplify the process of loading/unloading Addressable Assets.
+If anyone ends up using this please feel free to leave comments if you run into any issues or if you think it can be optimized in any way.
+I'll try and address any bugs when I get the chance.